Matyxus/Moea/README.md

 <details>
   <summary>Stochastic Ranking</summary>
-  Standard implementation of Stochastic Ranking for single objective optimization, used rank based tournament selection (which after sorting the population defaults to choosing the invidivual with lower index).
+  Standard implementation of Stochastic Ranking for single objective optimization, uses rank based tournament selection (which after sorting the population defaults to choosing the invidivual with lower index).
 </details>

 <details>
   <summary>NSGA-II</summary>
   Classical implementation of algorithm is provided.
-It is defind for both single and multi objective optimization, modified binary tournament operator is also provided to choose better solutions.
+It is defind for both single and multi objective optimization, modified binary tournament operator is also provided to select better individuals.
 </details>

 <p align="right">(<a href="#top">back to top</a>)</p>